mmu-webdesign/Level4-web-term-1/HTML/html02/02-debugging.md

 - The first `<strong>` element has no closing tag.
 This is a bit more problematic, as it isn't easy to tell where the element is supposed to end.
 In fact, the whole of the rest of the text has been strongly emphasised.

-- This section is badly nested: `<strong>strong <em> strong emphasised?</strong> what is this?</em>`.
+- This section is badly nested: `<strong> <em> strong emphasised?</strong></em> What is this?`.
 It is not easy to tell how this has been interpreted because of the previous problem. *Remember the rule?
 First in, last out*.

 - The `href` attribute value has a missing closing double quote.
 This seems to have caused the biggest problem — the link has not rendered at all.